News

 New nation-wide environmental condition monitoring protocols put to the test

-Field trials to test the robustness of new ecosystem condition monitoring protocols being developed under TERN’s ‘Enhancing long-term surveillance monitoring across Australia projecthave just been completed.
+Field trials to test the robustness of new ecosystem condition data collection protocols being developed under TERN’s ‘Enhancing long-term surveillance monitoring across Australia projecthave just been completed.
 The results are already leading to the refinement and development of efficient, appropriate and accurate protocols that will help anyone across the country to better define condition, and monitor and understand changes to the environment.

 Karl Newport of the Department of the Environment checking pitfall traps that captured the frog below during the fauna protocol trials at Calperum Station in SA